jorisvandijk/joriscodes/docs/linux/automounting.md

 Where `[username]` would be your own username, obviously.

 ## Reboot
-Reboot to see it it all went fine.
+Reboot to see if it all went fine.

 :::warning
 If there was a problem your system might not boot.
 You can edit fstab through a TTY at `/etc/fstab`.